-Any money that you earned from your job and any money that your spouse earns from their job during her marriage is part of your community estate.
-Community property can become separate property if you were to make a gift of that property to your spouse or word 2 sell a Community property asset for your spouse is separate property.
-The origins of whether or not a piece of property is separate or community in nature is determined through a process called tracing.
+Any money you earn from your job and any money your spouse earns from their job during her marriage is part of your community estate.
+Community property could become separate property if you were to gift that property to your spouse, or word 2 sell a Community property asset is separate property.
+The origins of whether or not a piece of property is separate or community in nature are determined through a process called tracing.

 A word on the separate property before we begin to discuss marital property

-As we have already discussed, separate properties any property which is solely owned by you or your spouse.
+As we have already discussed, separate properties are any property that you or your spouse solely owns.
 For the most part, this would count as any property owned by you or your spouse individually before you were married.
-However, if either of you receives property or assets during their marriage due to a gift or inheritance then the property would also be classified as being separately owned.
+However, if either of you receives property or assets during their marriage due to a gift or inheritance, then the property would also be classified as being separately owned.
 Any income earned from the separate property would be classified as Community property.

 How does the issue of community property impact your divorce?

-When it comes to a divorce in Texas, there are two parts: apart from having to do with your children in a part having to do with your marital property.
-In today's blog post we will discuss how marital property is characterized it will provide you with some details about how it is divided into a typical Texas divorce case.
-Keep in mind that in the vast majority of divorces you and your spouse will take on the primary responsibility of characterizing your property as well as dividing it.
+When it comes to a divorce in Texas, there are two parts: apart from having to do with your children, it is part of your marital property.
+In today's blog post, we will discuss how marital property is characterized; it will provide some details about how it is divided into a typical Texas divorce case.
+Keep in mind that in the vast majority of divorces, you and your spouse will take on the primary responsibility of characterizing your property as well as dividing it.
 Relatively few divorces make it to the stage where your property will be divided by a judge.
 This allows you to take ownership of the elements of your case and map out a trajectory for you and your post-divorce life.

-One thing that I will make note of is that a marital or pre-marital property agreement would render a discussion on the characterization of property in your divorce moot.
-The reason why a discussion about these topics will be moot is that the marital or premarital property agreements would set in stone how your property is divided upon a future divorce.
-Therefore, all you would be doing is including the marital or pre-marital property agreement as an exhibit in tear divorce.
-All that would be left to determine in your actual divorce are issues regarding your children if you have any.
+One thing that I will make a note of is that a marital or pre-marital property agreement would render a discussion on the characterization of property in your divorce moot.
+A discussion about these topics will be moot because the marital or premarital property agreements would set in stone how your property is divided upon a future divorce.
+Therefore, all you would do is include the marital or pre-marital property agreement as an exhibit in tear divorce.
+All that would be left to determine in your actual divorce are issues regarding your children, if you have any.

-Absent a marital or pre-marital property agreement, property in Texas is characterized as being either part of the community estate or part of either your or your spouse is separate Estates.
+Absent a marital or pre-marital property agreement, property in Texas is characterized as either part of the community estate, or part of your or your spouse is separate Estates.
 A court would look to when a party gained title to the property if there were to be a dispute in your divorce regarding separate versus Community property.
-If you came into ownership over a plot of land, wages proceeds from a lawsuit, or home before your marriage then the property would remain your separate property despite any future changes in the marriage itself.
-Even if you became the owner of something before the marriage but did not physically come into ownership of the property until you were married then it is most likely that the property would be classified as your separate property.
+If you came into ownership over a plot of land, wages proceeds from a lawsuit, or home before your marriage, then the property would remain your separate property despite any future changes in the marriage itself.
+Even if you became the owner of something before the marriage but did not physically come into ownership of the property until you were married, it is most likely that the property would be classified as your separate property.

 All property at the time of your divorce is presumed to be community-owned

-Separate property is defined as property owned or claimed by you or your spouse before your marriage, property acquired by you or your spouse during your marriage by gift, devise or descent as well as any recovery from personal injuries sustained by you or your spouse during the marriage except for the loss of earning capacity.
-Note that if you purchase property with separate property income or funds then the purchased property will also be classified as separate property.
+Separate property is defined as property owned or claimed by you or your spouse before your marriage, property acquired by you or your spouse during your marriage by gift, devise, or descent, as well as any recovery from personal injuries sustained by you or your spouse during the marriage except for the loss of earning capacity.
+Note that if you purchase property with separate property income or funds, the purchased property will also be classified as separate property.
 Importantly, separate property cannot be divided up in a divorce by a trial judge.

-In some instances, it may prove difficult to show that certain property is separately owned.
+In some instances, it may prove not easy to show that certain property is separately owned.
 The state of Texas utilizes a clear and convincing evidence standard to do so.
-This is a fairly high bar that must be shown in a hearing in trial. documents, testimony from an expert witness, or other evidence would need to go along with any assertion that particular pieces of property are separately owned.
-While much of the time you and your spouse may be able to agree on the characterization of most property every once in a while there is a valuable property that will be argued over.
+This is a fairly high bar that must be shown in a hearing in a trial. documents, testimony from an expert witness or other evidence would need to go along with any assertion that particular pieces of property are separately owned.
+While much of the time you and your spouse may be able to agree on the characterization of most property, every once in a while, there is a valuable property that will be argued over.